licarpen/aws-developer/README.md

 * authentication with SSH keys or HTTPS through AWS CLI Authentication helper
 * can enable MFA
 * authorization: IAM Policies manage user/roles rights to repos
-* encryption: respo encrypted at rest using KMS
+* encryption: repo encrypted at rest using KMS
 * encryption: in flight thorugh HTTPS or SSH
-* cross-acount access
+* cross-account access
   * do not share SSH keys!
   * do not share AWS creds!
-  * use IAM role + AWS STS with AsumeRole API
+  * use IAM role + AWS STS with AsumeRole API (security token system)
 * notification options
   * SNS (simple notification service)
   * Lambda